minhtnphan/swift-learning-cs308/AboutSwift.md

 - [Objects and Classes](#objects-and-classes)
 - [References](#references)

+All the sample code in this sheet can be retrieved at [helloworld folder](https://github.com/minhtnphan/swift-learning-cs308/tree/main/helloworld) in this repo.

 <h1>Origin of Swift</h1>
 Swift was first introduced in Worldwide Developers Conference in 2014 of Apple.
 Prior to Swift, Apple mainly used Objective-C to develop their products.
 However, the Apple developers (including Bertrand Serlet) realized that Apple's applications needed to be developed by a safer language than C-based languages in terms of memory management and syntax.
 Swift was created as an alternative to Objective-C with simpler syntax and conventions for the purpose of easy, faster code that avoids common reasons for crashes during runtime.
 <br>